fsobral/RAFF.jl/joss/paper.md

 number $p$ can be interpreted as the number of trusted points, that is, $m - p$ possible outliers were identified.

-One of the most usual ways to solve the problem of least squares is by using the Levenberg-Marquardt method [@more1978levenberg].
+One of the most usual ways to solve the problem of nonlinear least squares is by using the Levenberg-Marquardt method [@more1978levenberg].
 This method is a first-order method, where derivatives of the model $\phi$ *with respect to $\theta$* are used to compute the gradient of the objective function in the associated least squares problem.
 The reason for the wide use of Levenberg-Marquardt method is, in general, associated with quadratic convergence properties even using only first-order derivatives.
 In this direction, it is relevant to ask about Levenberg-Marquardt-based methods to solve LOVO problems in the context of adjustment functions.

-``RAFF.jl`` implements a Levenberg-Marquardt algorithm in the context of LOVO problems, i. e., it solves the problem of minimizing
+``RAFF.jl`` implements a Levenberg-Marquardt algorithm in the context of LOVO problems, i.e., it solves the problem of minimizing
 $f_{min}(\theta)$, where $F_i(\theta)=(\phi(x_i,\theta)- y_i)^2$, for
 $i = 1,\dots, m$.
 In this sense, first-order derivatives are necessary and the same strategy of [@Andreani2009] is used.
 It uses first-order derivatives of the model $\phi$ with respect to $\theta$ to approximate the gradient of $f_{min}(\theta)$, which is a non differentiable function.
-Moreover, LOVO problems need the number $p$ of possible trusted points to be given by the user. ``RAFF.jl`` solves this limitation by implementing a voting system.
-A voting system is a brute force algorithm, where several LOVO subproblems are solved with different numbers of possible trusted points.
-The solution which most occurs among them is declared as the solution.
+Moreover, LOVO problems have the limitation that the number $p$ of possible trusted points needs to be given by the user. ``RAFF.jl`` solves this limitation by implementing a voting system.
+In this voting system, several LOVO subproblems are solved with different values for $p$, the number of possible trusted points.
+Each solution of a LOVO subproblem is associated to a vector parameter $\theta$.
+The vector parameters are compared against each other using the Euclidian distance, where small distances (using a threshold) are considered the same solution.
+The parameter $\theta^*$ which most occurs among them is declared as the solution.

 # Functionality